Beginner’s Guide To SEO – Tips And Tricks

 1. Title and Title Tags

-The page title should be as clearly descriptive and as short as possible, Google recommends at most 60 characters.
-On your HTML code, you should attribute necessary tags such as h1 or whatever level of heading you are attributing the page title with.
+The page title should be as clearly descriptive and as concise as possible; Google recommends a maximum of 60 characters.
+On your HTML code, you should attribute necessary tags such as h1 or whatever level of heading you are attributing the page title to.

-The title should also contain keywords related to the content of that page, this would help the search engine understand what the web page is all about.
+The title should also include keywords related to the page’s content; this helps the search engine understand what the web page is about.
 If you’re using a Content Management System (CMS) like WordPress, your title tag is automatically attributed to you.

 2. URL Structure

-The URL structure of a particular web page plays a big role in optimizing it for search engines.
-The URL must contain the primary keywords you want to rank for.
-It must not be excessively long; Google recommends 50-55 characters at most.
+The URL structure of a particular web page plays a significant role in optimizing a web page for search engines; the URL must contain the primary keywords you want to rank for.
+It should not be excessively long; Google recommends a maximum of 50-55 characters.

 3. HTML and ALT Text

-HTML means Hypertext Markup Language, Google crawls web pages in HTML markups because it’s a robot doing the work.
+HTML means Hypertext Markup Language.
+Google crawls web pages in HTML markup because it’s a robot doing the work.
 Having proper markup and tags on your web page goes a long way to optimizing for search engines.

-Your images should include alt text so Google understands the content of your image and also those who use hearing aids to read web pages can understand the kind of image you used.
+Your images should include alt text so that Google understands the content of your image, and also those who use hearing aids can understand the type of image you used.

 4. Meta Description

-Meta Description can be defined as a brief narration of a given web page for search engines to understand the content of that page.
+A meta description can be defined as a summary of a web page’s content, enabling search engines to understand the page’s content.

-Your Meta description must contain your keywords and must be brief and catchy enough for potential visitors.
-Research has proven that 65% of web clicks are triggered by the meta information of a given web page.
+Your meta description must contain your keywords and be brief and catchy enough to capture the attention of potential visitors.
+Research has shown that triggers account for 65% of web clicks.

 5. Headings and Subheadings

-Page headings and subheadings should be properly arranged in H1, H2, H3, H4, and H5, this would help Google better understand your content structure.
+Page headings and subheadings should be arranged appropriately in H1, H2, H3, H4, and H5; this would help Google better understand your content structure.

-A proper table of contents is also important although not necessary, it allows users to jump straight to what they’re looking for without reading the whole page.
+A proper table of contents is also essential, although not necessary, as it allows users to jump directly to what they’re looking for without having to read the entire page.

 6. Keyword Placement

-Keyword placement refers to using specific keywords on a given web page.
-As an article writer understanding where to place keywords matters in ranking.
+Keyword placement refers to the usage of specific keywords on a given web page.
+As an article writer, understanding where to place keywords is crucial for ranking.

-This would help bots understand the kind of content on that page, you can check out our ebook on beginner’s guide to keyword placement.
+This would help bots understand the kind of content on that page.
+You can check out our ebook on a beginner’s guide to keyword placement.

 7. Images and Multimedia

-As ordinary as this may sound images and multimedia are very important for optimization, they boost the credibility of a page.
+As ordinary as this may sound, images and multimedia are crucial for optimization; they enhance the credibility of a page.

-Audio, Visuals, GIFs, etc are part of the content structure of a page and help in ranking, as I mentioned previously the use of Alt tags is necessary with your multimedia files.
+Audio, Visuals, GIFs, etc, are part of the content structure of a page and help in ranking.
+As I mentioned previously, using Alt tags is necessary for your multimedia files.

-Internal linking is the use of contextual do-follow links within a web page leading to another page on that website, these pages are related together thereby signaling to Google that you linking visitors to another page with that keyword.
+Internal linking is the use of contextual do-follow links within a web page that lead to another page on the same website.
+These pages are related to each other, thereby signaling to Google that you are linking visitors to another page with that keyword.

 External links can be do-follow/no-follow links to a web page outside your website using contextual keywords.
 This helps Google Bots understand the kind of page you’re linking to.
-Links are very important for optimization, especially internal linking.
+Links are essential for optimization, especially internal linking.

 9. Robot.txt Rule

-Robot Txt is rules assigned to a given web page for bots to adhere to although not all bots follow the rule.
+Robots.txt is a set of rules assigned to a given web page for bots to follow, although not all bots adhere to these rules.
 This instructs search engines to index and show the results of a given web page on the SERP.

-It could affect a web page positively or negatively depending on the instruction assigned to that page, you can use several tools to check if your website is been crawled by search engine bots.
+It could affect a web page positively or negatively, depending on the instructions assigned to that page.
+You can use several tools to check if search engine bots have crawled your website.

 10. Web Page Speed/Core Web Vitals

-In 2020 Google introduced the Core Web Vitals as one of the factors for ranking, this includes page speed, mobile usability, and page experience.
+In 2020, Google introduced Core Web Vitals as one of the ranking factors, which include page speed, mobile usability, and page experience.

-Pages that load faster have 3x more chances to make it to the first page although I can’t assure you of ranking more than your competitor with a much slower page speed, I can tell you it’s worth it!
+Pages that load faster have 3x more chances to make it to the first page.
+Although I can’t guarantee that you’ll rank higher than your competitor with a significantly slower page speed, I can tell you it’s worth it!

-Plugins like WP Supercache and Litespeed Cache can be used on websites using WordPress, removing unnecessary CSS files and optimizing images increases page speed.
+Plugins such as WP Supercache and LiteSpeed Cache can be used on websites built with WordPress.
+Removing unnecessary CSS files and optimizing images can significantly increase page speed.

 11. Schema